 Overnight at a hotel in Punakha.
 (Breakfast, Lunch, Dinner)

-Next, we will continue to drive further and stop briefly at Wangdue Phodrang town.
+After lunch, transfer to Phobjikha valley.
+En route stop briefly at Wangdue Phodrang town.

 Phobjikha is a vast U-shaped glacial valley at an elevation of about 3,000m/9,840ft and it is a winter home for endangered Black Necked Crane from November to March and migrates back to Tibet by the beginning of spring season.
 Researchers have confirmed that some of the birds which migrates here in winter goes as far back as Mongolia in summer.
 Every year on the 11th of November, Black Necked Crane Festival is held to celebrate the arrival of this endangered and majestic bird which becomes an inseparable part in the lives of the local people during winter months.